therealjohngreen/VTFstuff/README.md

 - it shows who's in the casino
 ![this](https://i.imgur.com/iMafsLy.png)
 ## blackjack - infinite split
-###### status: havent started yet
+###### done but not tested
 - lua
 - people have the ability to split infinitely
-- so the solution here is to write some server side code to limit it to 3 times maximum
+- so the solution here is to write [some server side code](https://discord.com/channels/619968869125062656/1340039027583090828/1344431966107205652) to limit it to 3 times maximum
 ## blackjack - ...
 ###### status: done ✔
 - lua and c++
-- coming soon
+- classified
 ## items drop through the floor
 ###### status: done ✔
 - lua
 - the function `getItemDropPos()` is used to determine where the dropped item should appear
 - when looking at a certain angle, that drop position will be exactly at the floor's height, meaning the dropped item will be halfway into the floor
+- displacements with a power of 4 also didnt help

 https://github.com/user-attachments/assets/e20efc74-a23a-4867-8f9e-2d02c0c9d31a